VikramxD/PicPilot/README.md

 ## 📖 Overview

-PicPilot is an innovative outpainting pipeline that leverages state-of-the-art Text to Image Models to extend and enhance images.
+PicPilot is a scalable solution that leverages state-of-the-art Text to Image Models to extend and enhance images.
 This project has evolved through multiple iterations, addressing challenges and improving output quality at each stage.

 ### Key Features:
-- Advanced segmentation using Segment Anything VIT Huge and YOLOv8l
+- segmentation using Segment Anything VIT Huge and YOLOv8s
-- High-quality outpainting with Kandinsky-v2.2-decoder-inpaint
+- High-quality outpainting with Controlnet + ZoeDepth
-- Optimized for NVIDIA A100 40GB GPU
+- stable video diffusion support
-- Customizable prompts and settings
+- Batch API support and EventDriven Queue Support
-- Batch API support
+- Logging and Telemetry using LogFire

 ## 🏗 Architecture